kishwarbd/kishwarbd.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am Kishwar Ahmed.
+I am Kishwar Ahmed.
 I received my Ph.D. in Computer Science from the [School of Computing and Information Sciences](https://www.cis.fiu.edu) at FIU under the supervision of [Prof.
 Jason Liu](https://people.cis.fiu.edu/liux/) in 2018.
 I received my